 The continuous recording of lettings and sales in social housing in England (referred to as CORE) is a national information source that records information on the characteristics of both private registered providers and local authority new social housing tenants and the homes they rent.

-This collection provides all of the statistical information that the Ministry of Housing, Communities and Local Government produces on social housing lettings and includes:
+This collection provides all of the statistical information that the Department for Levelling Up, Housing and Communities produces on social housing lettings and includes:

 trends in social housing lettings over time